 All unanticipated/adverse events must be reported to the BSO and IBC Chair.
 NIH Guidelines require that the PI report any significant events to IBC representatives and OBA within 30 days.

-Approximately one month prior to the expiration date, a second notification will be emailed.
-If the PI doesn’t respond at the end of the third month the last notification will indicate that the protocol is expired.
-The PI will be notified in writing of this expiration and at this time all work on this project must be finished/discontinued.
+If a PI doesn’t submit a renewal protocol or interim review by the due date, a final notification will indicate that the protocol has expired.
+The PI will be notified in writing of this expiration and that all work on the research project described in the expired protocol must be finished/discontinued.

 The security of biological materials is of significant concern and importance.
 The PI and all laboratory personnel must be conscientious with respect to the control of biological materials.
 Access to laboratories and materials must be limited to authorized individuals to fulfill their job duties.